 - latex paint, oil-based paint, paint remover, stripper, thinner, stain, varnish, aerosol cans, mercury thermometers & thermostats, household cleaners, bug killer, fertilizer, pesticides, weed killer, propane tanks, gasoline

-- all food products including meat & bones, coffee grounds, non-recyclable paper such as pizza boxes, paper towels, paper plates, paper napkins and waxed paper containers
+- all food products including meat & bones, coffee grounds, non-recyclable paper such as pizza boxes, paper towels, paper plates, and paper napkins

 - General Recyclables (newspaper, mail, office paper, magazines, cardboard, boxboard, steel & aluminum cans, glass bottles & jars, plastic food & beverage containers #1-7, milk cartons & juice boxes)

 - cpu, laptop, printer, scanner, keyboard, mouse, VCR and DVD players, CD players, stereo, speakers

 - Residential Fluorescent Bulbs (maximum of 25 bulbs)

 - Scrap Metal (all non metal material must be removed)